List of London boroughs

 This is a list of local authority districts within Greater London, including 32 London boroughs and the City of London.
 The London boroughs were all created on 1 April 1965.
 Upon creation, twelve were designated Inner London boroughs and the remaining twenty were designated Outer London boroughs.
 The Office for National Statistics has amended the designations of three boroughs for statistics purposes only.
 Three boroughs have been granted the designation royal borough and one has city status.
-For planning purposes, in addition to the boroughs and City there are also two active development corporations, the London Legacy Development Corporation and Old Oak and Park Royal Development Corporation.
+For planning purposes, in addition to the boroughs and City there are also three active development corporations, the London Legacy Development Corporation, Old Oak and Park Royal Development Corporation and Oxford Street Development Corporation.